 Doesn’t focus on changing people.
-The belief is that the message isn’t about what they’ve done wrong or have to stop doing.
-Perfect for hard times, where people are already facing confidence/belief issues
+The message isn’t about what employees have done wrong or have to stop doing.
+This is perfect for hard times when people are already facing confidence/belief issues.

 If you are interested in applying the Appreciative Inquiry Model, here are a few ways to approach conversations when change is needed:

-What do you most value about… yourself, work, the organization?
+What do you most value about yourself, your work, and the organization?

-What are the signature strengths of… the person, team, organization?
+What are the signature strengths of the person, team, or organization?